MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 >1.
 To verify if Audit is enabled, run `Get-AdminAuditLogConfig | FL UnifiedAuditLogIngestionEnabled`
 >1.
 If false, then the audit log is turned off.
 >1.
 To enable Audit, run `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`
->   1. If you receive an error that you are unable to run the script in your orginization, run `Enable-OrganizationCustomization`
+>   1. If you receive an error that you are unable to run the script in your organization, run `Enable-OrganizationCustomization`
 >   1. Try again to run `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`
 >1.
 To confirm Audit is enabled, run `Get-AdminAuditLogConfig | FL UnifiedAuditLogIngestionEnabled`
 >1.
 Once complete, run `Disconnect-ExchangeOnline` to end your session